Admissions Overview

 Guaranteed Placement Rights

 Dulwich College (Singapore) offers a limited number of Guaranteed Placement Rights (GPR) each year.
-Each GPR entitles the holder to nominate one child for waitlist prioritisation with the College in any year group and at any time in the academic year for which an offer of a place is made, in exchange for a financial contribution to the College.
+Each GPR entitles the holder to nominate one child for entry prioritisation with the College in any year group and at any time in the academic year for which an offer of a place is made, in exchange for a financial contribution to the College.
 The financial contributions received from the Guaranteed Placement Rights scheme directly contribute to the funding of the Alleynian Scholarship Programme.

-For more information please visit https://singapore.dulwich.org/placement-rights
+For more information please click the link below:

 In order to be considered for enrolment, a student must be living at the same residence in Singapore with one or more parent or with a legal guardian who has been previously approved by Dulwich College (Singapore).
 The College reserves the right to refuse a candidate's application if we believe that the child is not/will not be living with parents or a legal guardian.
+The only exception is for Years 12 or 13 students who may apply for a boarding place within our approved boarding facility.

 As one of the pre-requisites for application and subsequent enrolment, if the student is accepted, parents are required to submit vaccination records for Diphtheria and Measles as Dulwich College (Singapore) follows the mandatory requirement by the Ministry of Health as set out in the Fourth Schedule of the Infectious Diseases Act (Cap 137).